CyberSource/cybersource-plugins-commercetools/docs/API-Extension-Setup.md

 # <a name="Deployment"></a>Deployment

 The Commercetools - Cybersource plugin is a typescript project which is built using cybersource-rest-client npm package and other several node packages.

-> **_NOTE:_** You can view the loggers in src/loggers folder of the plugin if there are any information or errors found while processing the payments or configuring the plugin.

 ## Example deployment steps